NOAA-ORR-ERD/WebGnomeClient/doc/location_files/boston_examples.rst

 ..
-Use somethig like this to include littel images
+Use somethig like this to include little images

 .. .. |biohazard| image:: images/biohazard.png